hippietrail/RetroGhidra/README.md

 - Sinclair ZX Spectrum PZX tape image loader - identifies but does not load yet
 - Sinclair ZX Spectrum TAP tape image loader - identifies but does not load yet
 - Sinclair ZX Spectrum TZX tape image loader - identifies but does not load yet
+- TI-99/4A .ctg cartridge format - identifies but does not load yet
+- TK2000/Microprofessor II: .ct2 tape format - identifies but does not load yet

 # Planned
 ## Loaders